Kemp-SUAS/FalloutTNG/README.md

 -----To-Do list-----

+-Complete the DGEDS(Dynamic game engine database structure).
+The DGEDS will dynamically load and create levels based on pre made constants stored in a database.

+-Complete dynamic asset handling.
+This is going to be a complete overhaull of the asset handling classes.
+All teh string constants will be stored a database which we can put information of off quite eesily and dynamically.

+-Get some sleep?

+-Finish the wiki wesite and blog made using the bootstrap framework and the trusty sublime text.

+-Start working on the website being controlled using JSP and create a servelet application that will dynamically change the blog and wiki of the wesite.
+Well try to this ig going to be my thirld attemp at using servelt applications. the first two were succeses but to smallin scale.

+-ge gome sleep

 -Keep an updated and well kept Wiki web site.

 -Create a fluid flow between rendered and character packages.